 - Once you get your Facebook business page all set up, you need to make sure to review comments at least daily.
 You can set it up so that all comments go to your notifications.
 While on Facebook each day, just read the notifications and respond to any questions or comments you have.

-- Pinterest: If you are a maker, you need to be on Pinterest.
-Pinterest is the new search engine for all-things-pretty.
+- Pinterest: If you are a maker, you should be on Pinterest.
+Pinterest is the search engine for all-things-pretty.
 People use Pinterest as a place to collect ideas via imagery.
 The important thing to remember is to make sure you add a link to your website to each of your pins.
 Then, if someone finds something they like, they can find you.
-There are so many tips for using Pinterest to grow your creative business, there will be a separate post about that topic.

 - Instagram: Not critical, but if you’ve got a product that is visual, Instagram is all about the pictures!
 Instagram is great for brand awareness.

 - YouTube: If you have a product that needs to be shown how it works, or a technique that is cool, take the time to make some videos and put them on YouTube.
-YouTube is now the resource to learn how to do things.
-I was with a group of my friends recently and several of them commented that they learned a new technique from watching several YouTube videos.
+YouTube is the resource many people use to learn how to do things.

 - Linked In: Depending on your business, Linked In can be very valuable for networking with similar businesses.
-There are a bazillion groups, for just about any profession or locale.
-Linked In isn’t for finding new customers – it is for networking with like-minded professionals.
+There are a bazillion groups for just about any profession or locale.
+Linked In is for networking with like-minded professionals.

 - And . . . then there are the other social media platforms that are trying to make a go of it, or have run their course.
-The ones above are the ones you might want to consider.
+If any other social media platforms look interesting to you, give it a try!
+The ones above are the ones you might want to consider to start.

 All About Email Marketing:

 This is a great way to keep top-of-mind with customers who already have invited you into their lives.
 They’ve given you their email, and would love to hear from you!
-There is so much about email marketing, it will be a separate post (or more) with tips and hints for successful email marketing.
-You don’t need to start it right away, but you should start gathering email addresses from your customers, so you have them when you are ready.
+There is so much about email marketing, we will have a separate post (or more) with tips and hints for successful email marketing.
+You don’t need to start it right away, but you should start gathering email addresses from your customers so you have them when you are ready.
 Have a sheet on your counter at your shop, or at your booth at the craft show.